Is the Nil Rate Band going to be £1m?

 You will note, however, that I use the word “potentially” as the legislation contains some caveats, which could well mean that the additional band may not apply either partially or fully.

 As the name implies, the new band is linked to a residential property and it has to be a property the deceased lived in at some point, so a residential buy-to-let would not qualify, for example, unless it was once the home of the deceased.
 The first of the caveats is in relation to the value of the property against which the claim is being made, because the amount of the additional band is dictated by the net value of that property.
-So, whilst by 2020, there is potentially £350,000 available per individual, if the relevant property is valued at less than £350,000, it is the value of the property that becomes the Residential NRB.
+So, whilst there is potentially £350,000 available per couple, if the relevant property is valued at less than £350,000, it is the value of the property that becomes the Residential NRB.
 Particularly in the north, it is not unusual to have a an estate potentially liable to IHT where the property is valued at less than £350,000.

 To illustrate the above point, let’s take an estate valued at £1m, but with the property only valued at £250,000, but both the NRB and Residential NRB fully available to the survivor.
 In this case the revised NRB will be £900,000 (£650,000 + £250,000) meaning that £100,000 is still subject to IHT – £40,000 (£100,000 @ 40%).